The Grapes of Wrath Introduction

-The Grapes of Wrath is one of the most beloved novels of American literature.
-Having earned the Pulitzer Prize in 1940, The Grapes of Wrath pretty much has a V.I.P. pass to every "Top 100 Books of All Time" list in the universe.
-It's a big deal.
-Written by John Steinbeck and published in 1939, this story vividly portrays life during the Great Depression and the Dust Bowl in America as it follows a family of Oklahoma tenant farmers traveling westward.
-It explores the strength and goodness of the human spirit in the face of gruesome, dismal circumstances.
+Published in 1939, The Grapes of Wrath vividly portrays life during the Great Depression and the Dust Bowl in America as it follows a family of Oklahoma tenant farmers traveling westward.
+It explores the strength and goodness of the human spirit in the face of gruesome, truly dismal circumstances.

-When first published, Americans both embraced and scorned the novel.
-Some applauded Steinbeck for capturing so honestly the lives of migrant farm workers during the Depression.
-Others accused him of being a socialist and of championing communist beliefs (i.e., share the wealth, friends).
+When first published, Americans had a love/hate relationship to this novel.
+Some people applauded Steinbeck for capturing so honestly the lives of migrant farm workers during the Depression.
+Other (jerks) accused him of being a socialist and of championing communist beliefs (i.e., share the wealth, friends).
 Californian farmers loathed Steinbeck's unsavory depiction of, well, Californian farmers.
 In short, this novel sent America into a bit of a frenzy.
-Eleanor Roosevelt took note, and, as a result, she called for congressional hearings on migrant worker camp conditions.
-Labor laws were changed (source).

 The Grapes of Wrath has been banned, burned, and bought over and over again.
 And that's why we love it.
 That's why it's still around.
-The novel has been translated into nearly every language, and approximately 100,000 copies continue to be sold every year (source).
+It struck a nerve.
+It upset people deeply.
+It literally changed the face of American labor.

-Both loathed and loved upon its publication, The Grapes of Wrath has firmly lodged itself within American culture, and references to the novel continue to be made in movies, music, art, and TV.
+References to the novel continue to be made in movies, music, art, and TV.
 Allusions to this epic tale have surfaced in both South Park and The Simpsons.
-Many songs have been written and sung about Tom Joad, most notably by Woody Guthrie and Bruce Springsteen.
 The Joads are a fictional family, and yet they (and what they represent) are part of the American story.

 If anything, we should read The Grapes of Wrath because it affords us front row seats to one of the darkest chapters in American history.
 Author T.C.
-Boyle sums it up beautifully: "You can read (about the lives of migrant workers) in your textbook… but if you read it in Steinbeck's version, you get to live it and breathe it" (source).
+Boyle sums it up beautifully: "You can read (about the lives of migrant workers) in your textbook… but if you read it in Steinbeck's version, you get to live it and breathe it."

 When a crazy depressing novel about the hopeless plight of migrant farm workers becomes a runaway bestseller, well, that's when you know that some nerves are being touched.

-Basically, this book is the fiction version of the kinds of documentaries Al Gore or Michael Moore are making today—people stirring up troublesome conflicts to get everyone else talking about them.
+Basically, this book is the fiction version of the kinds of documentaries Al Gore or Michael Moore make—people stirring up troublesome conflicts to get everyone else talking about them.
 And the most amazing thing?
 The very same issues that stoked that fire are still alive and burning today.

 Want to compare the Great Depression of the 1930s to the just-plain awful financial collapse of 2008?
 Step right up and see the way it all went down back in the day.
 Curious about what all this income disparity jazz is all about?
 Well, then, you've it right here in miniature in the difference between all the Okie farm hands and the California corporate farm owners.